-2.2.25 Wastewater generally comprises surface water runoff and effluent discharged to the foul sewer system from homes and industrial and commercial premises from where it is channelled to wastewater treatment works for treatment65.
-Output of this treatment is sewage sludge that may, if it meets certain parameters, be applied to land as a fertiliser in accordance with the Sludge (Use in Agriculture) Regulations 1989 and associated best practice guidance.
-Sludge applied in this manner falls outside the normal regulatory regime for waste.
-The cleaner effluent may be discharged to a watercourse or the sea in accordance with a discharge consent granted by the Environment Agency.
+2.2.26 Wastewater generally comprises surface water runoff and effluent discharged to the foul sewer system from homes and industrial and commercial premises from where it is channelled to wastewater treatment works for treatment74.
+An output of this treatment is sewage sludge that may, if it meets certain criteria, be applied to land as a fertiliser in accordance with the Sludge (Use in Agriculture) Regulations 1989 and associated best practice guidance.
+Sludge applied in this manner falls outside the normal regulatory regime for waste management.
+The treated effluent may be discharged to a watercourse or the sea in accordance with a discharge consent granted by the Environment Agency.

-2.2.26 In Medway wastewater and sewage sludge are managed by Southern Water and the principal wastewater treatment works is at Motney Hill, Rainham, Gillingham, which lies to the extreme north west of the Plan area.
+2.2.27 In Medway wastewater and sewage sludge are managed by Southern Water and the principal wastewater treatment works is at Motney Hill, Rainham, Gillingham, which is located to the east of the Plan area.
 The works include an anaerobic digestion plant where sludges from other wastewater treatment works may be taken to produce biogas, a renewable energy source.
+The other wastewater treatment works serving Medway75 are as follows: